Sreejavm/DATA-598-WI20-week-7/README.md

 product_f(2,3)
 sum_f(2,3)
 ```
-Please note that the 'mysimplecompendium' project is released with a Contributor Code of Conduct.
+Please note that the 'mysimplecompendium' project is released with a [Code of Conduct](https://github.com/Sreejavm/DATA-598-WI20-week-7/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.